Lyrics by Bryson Schmidt

 There's a beige, tree-painted wall behind my headboard.
 It starts shaking out of nowhere.
 My brother, you look concerned, and so sure.
 Saying, "There're snakes behind your head and through the rafters, writhing when they're upset."
 And I can't prove you wrong, but what an odd stance to take to heart.

 Why the fuck would you start there?
 No, it's not God.
 There's no creatures in the walls.
-Twin theologian bed-frames could've solved anything.
+Our twin theologian bed-frames could've solved anything.
 Since when can I not talk to you?
 Talk to you.
 Talk to you.

 It's just the other side of the wall.
 It's just dad on the bench grinder.
 It's just the washing machine.
 I was just drumming with my feet again.
 You've got every little answer—how they all got in there, how they're living off cellulose, why the book of Joshua doesn't apply.
 But you can't work backwards.
 There are simpler answers.